This post may contain affiliate links. Read the full disclosure here.

 Convenience

-This is the number one reason that I top water when I do.
-I prefer to bottom water (more on that later), but if I see a plant that needs watering urgently and I’m pressed for time, I just give it a thorough soaking and leave it on the draining board to tend to when I can.
+I sometimes bottom water, but if I see a plant that needs watering urgently and I’m pressed for time, I just give it a thorough soaking and leave it on the draining board to tend to when I can.

 It may seem like a bit of an overdramatic statement – if you’re looking after your plants well surely they shouldn’t need watering so urgently?